 The one on the left is the before it was potted, the one on the right is 2 years after.
 The view is from a different side and lighting not exactly the same, but there is very little discoloration.

 So again, if looks are important, and your planter is exposed and outside, then seal the planter inside and out.
+I recently wrote an article on how sealers can help colored concrete retain the color.

 The decision to seal a concrete planter will come down to the answers to those three questions, and if you decide you need to seal your planter, then those answers also will determine how you will seal it.